1 Bg 11-1972: The Universal Form

 > exhibited to Arjuna is temporary.
 The very word sudurdarsam,

-> meaning difficult to see, suggests that no one saw
+> meaning "difficult to see," suggests that no one had seen

 > that universal form.
 It also suggests that amongst the